estellederrien/python-data-science/README.md

 </p>

 22/01/2024
-Cessation définitive de publication en langue Française et passage sur le dépot en Anglais et Espagnol, afin de tenter de soutenir mon expatriation.
-Début de la traduction le mois prochain !  passage sur le dépot  python-optimizations ( Je suspecte qu'on m'a mis un genre de fiche S ou un truc du genre , pour que je ne puisse plus retrouver d'emploi dans ma banche ici ( Car tous les emplois ont des actionnaires publics), donc, mobilisation intégrale pour expatriation définitive et basard définitif de cette langue), que de temps perdu , mais bon tant pis, j'irais plus vite et mieux en Anglais.
+Cessation définitive de publication en langue Française et passage sur le dépot en Anglais et Espagnol, afin de tenter de soutenir mon expatriation ( définitive, j'espère).

 Permanent cessation of publication in French and transition to the repository in English and Spanish, in order to try to support my expatriation.
 Start of translation next month !
 Feel free to contact me for any PYTHON DATA SCIENCE collaboration, my depot is  python-optimizations.
 There is my linkedIn, just in case :https://www.linkedin.com/in/estelle-derrien-ro/